 Angela has close to two decades of experience as a non-profit consultant, teacher, and executive.
-She has advanced collaborative solutions in diverse areas such as housing and homelessness, early childhood education, corporate social responsibility, and sustainable food production.
-While living in Toronto she had the opportunity to develop a certification program in Aboriginal relations and connect with the vitality and history of Indigenous people.
+She has advanced collaborative solutions in diverse areas such as housing and homelessness, early childhood development, corporate social responsibility, and sustainable food production.
+A period living in Toronto provided her with the opportunity to develop a certification program in Aboriginal relations and connect with the vitality and history of Indigenous people.

-Angela returned from Toronto to be a grandmother and assumed a role leading the development of an industry codes of best practice.
-After reacquainting herself with Nova Scotia’s rural and coastal communities and experiencing the passion Nova Scotians have for their communities, she joined the Community Foundation of Nova Scotia as their Executive Director for four years.
-She is currently an active volunteer, including with the Ulnooweg Indigenous Communities Foundation, and serves on the Board of a small wind farm company.
+Angela returned from Toronto to be a grandmother.
+After reacquainting herself with Nova Scotia’s rural and coastal communities and the passion Nova Scotians have for their communities, she joined the Community Foundation of Nova Scotia as their Executive Director for four years.
+She is currently consulting, pursuing the Institute of Corporate Director’s Designation and serving as a director with DanceNS and a small wind farm company.

-Angela is a former associate professor of marketing ethics and more recently taught non-profit marketing and fund raising at George Brown College, Toronto.
+Angela also is a former associate professor of marketing ethics and more recently taught non-profit marketing and fundraising at George Brown College, Toronto.